gabeklein/expressive-mvc/README.md

 By default, a `Controller` is biased towards context as it's sharing mechanism.
 You probably guessed this, but through a managed [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) can we create and consume a single state inside a component hierarchy.

-Let's go over the ways to create a controller and insert it in context, for more than one component.
-There is nothing you need to do on the model to make this work.
+Let's go over the ways to create a controller and insert it into context, for more than one component.
+There is nothing you need to do, on the model, to make this work.

 ```ts
 export class Central extends VC {